dankeboy36/vscode-arduino-api/README.md

 [Arduino IDE](https://github.com/arduino/arduino-ide) API for VS Code extensions.

 This VS Code extension does not provide any functionality but a bridge between the Arduino IDE and external tools implemented as a VS Code extension.
-Please reference [arduino/arduino-ide#58](https://github.com/arduino/arduino-ide/issues/58) to explain why this VSIX has been created.
+Please reference [arduino/arduino-ide#58](https://github.com/arduino/arduino-ide/issues/58) to see why this VSIX has been created.

 > ⚠️ This extension has nothing to do with the [Visual Studio Code extension for Arduino](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino).